I am not a doctor and I have no medical qualifications- I just read a HECK of a lot of research papers.

 This is a massive simplification of what is a very complicated system.
 Simply doing a juice cleanse is not only usually not required by your liver in order to help it do its job, but it could potentially be unhelpful and rather meddlesome.
 This is because you are giving your liver a ton of work all in one go and may deplete the enzyme stores that it needs in order to break down the fat soluble toxins that your detox has triggered the release of.

-There is another way that you can detoxify your liver, and that is by eating healthy foods- especially fats.
+There is another way that you can detoxify your liver, and that is by eating food- especially fats.
 In the simplest form, when you eat fat, your liver releases some bile so that fat can be metabolized.
 As bile is made of fat, when you eat fat, older, stored fat is used to be made into bile and the newer, fresher fat is stored.
 If the old fat had fat soluble toxins in it, these would be released when the fat was turned into bile, and if you are eating a normal diet, your liver will have the time and resources needed in order to excrete these toxins because they would be being released at a reasonable rate.

 Imagine the fats in your body are like the oil in a car.
 If the oil is dirty you simply change it for fresh, clean oil.
 A relatively simple process where the dirty oil is taken out and thrown away.
 In the human body the toxins stored in fat cannot simply be taken out and thrown away.
 But they can be gradually removed.
 If you body were a car, it would be a case of each day putting in a little fresh oil, causing the dirty oil to overflow out and leave.
 Its happening, the oil is getting less toxic, but not all in one go.
 There are not many systems in the body that just change instantly.
 By design our bodies tend to change themselves incrementally.
 For this reason, it might be a better idea to consider a liver cleanse as a long term habit of healthy eating rather than a short bout of justice cleansing.